bbarres/Realtime/README.md

 In this section, you will find the list of the different scripts used in the article with a brief description of their purpose.

+- **RealTime_load.R:** the script to load the different data sets, functions and packages that are necessary for the data analyses and representation in the R environment.

 ## Citation